ivangonzalez224/Hello-world/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Hello world Microverse <a name="about-project"></a>
+# 📖 Hello Microverse <a name="about-project"></a>

-**Hello world Microverse** is an example to create and style a header, to learn how to use github flow, and to add a descriptive README file.
+**Hello Microverse** is an example to create and style a header, to learn how to use github flow, and to add a descriptive README file.

 ## 🛠 Built With <a name="built-with"></a>